i-m-iron-man/abmax/README.md

 | Bird-Flock small | 3Y | Y~126(ms) | 126Y |
 | Bird-Flock large | 3Y | 17Y~2179(ms) | >1hr |

-In Abmax, we can run multiple simulations in parallel because of automatic batching and vectorization.
+In Abmax, we can [run multiple simulations](https://github.com/i-m-iron-man/abmax/blob/master/benchmarks/wolf_sheep/benchmarks_vmap.py) in parallel because of automatic batching and vectorization.
-Here is a trend in running different number of wolf-sheep small models in parallel.
+Here is a trend in running different numbers of wolf-sheep small models in parallel.

 | Number of models | 10 | 20 | 50 | 100 | 200 | 500 |
 | ----------------- | -- | -- | -- | --- | --- | --- |
 | time taken (s) | 5.75 | 6.81 | 7.32 | 8.52 | 8.617 | 14.32 |

-Note: All times that are reported, are exluding the model setup time.
+Note: All times that are reported, are excluding the model setup time.

 # Tutorial